hanazuki/isc-kea.deb/doc/sphinx/man/kea-dhcp6.8.rst

    that not all parameters are completely checked; in particular, service and control channel sockets are not opened, and hook libraries are not loaded.

+``-T config-file``
+   Checks the configuration file and reports the first error, if any.
+   It performs extra checks beside what ``-t`` is doing, like establising database connections (lease backend, host reservations backend, configuration backend and forensic logging backend), hook libraries loading and configuration parsing, etc. It does not open unix or TCP/UDP sockets, neither does it open or rotate files, as all these actions could interfere with a running process on the same machine.

 ``-p server-port-number``
    Specifies the server port number (1-65535) on which the server listens.
 This is